Scuba Diving in Angies Point, Mombasa Marine Park,

 Within the sand below, lies a local fishing boat and is home to many small coral fish, lion fish, morays and octopuses.
 Other interesting marine life here includes the seahorses, leaf scorpion fish and cuttlefish.
 The spot is also great for macro photography and an awesome night dive spot.

 Perth is the capital city of Western Australia, located on the Swan River.
 The climate here is classified as Mediterranean, with hot and dry summers and cool and wet winters.
-Immerse yourself in the unique combination of stunning natural surroundings, beautiful beaches with clear waters, greenery park-lands and outstanding city architecture that attract visitors all year long.
+Immerse yourself in the unique combination of stunning natural surroundings, beautiful beaches with clear waters, greenery parklands and outstanding city architecture that attract visitors all year long.

 If there was ever a place, called underwater paradise on earth, it would be at the Raja Ampat Islands.
 Located on the northwest end of New Guinea Island in Indonesia, Raja Ampat is an archipelago with more than 1500 islands, coral reefs and sandbars, situated in the Coral Triangle and surrounded by the majestic Pacific Ocean.

 Adelaide, the liveliest city in Australia, is the capital of South Australia state.
 The city is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
-It is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.
+The city is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.

-Bamburi Beach is 20 minutes drive from Mombasa town and 45 minutes from the Mombasa International airport.
+Bamburi Beach is a 20 minutes drive from Mombasa town and 45 minutes away from the Mombasa International airport.
 It overlooks the calm waters of the Indian Ocean and within the Mombasa Marine Park.
-The calm crystal clear waters provide with an overwhelming sea experience.

 Diani Beach is located at 30 km/18 mi south of Mombasa town, 45 km/27 mi from Mombasa International Airport and 5 km/3 mi from the Ukunda airstrip.
 The beach stretches at about 25 km/15 mi long with stunning coral reef and huge marine life.
 The pearly white sand blends into warm blue waters making it a perfect spot for beach holiday!!